Frequently Asked Questions about Kent Mountain Adventure Center

 Q. How long have you been in business?

-A. We’re going on 28 years now.
-At last count we’ve had over 6000 students experience the KMAC curriculum.
+A. Since 1987.
+At last count we’ve had over 8000 students experience the KMAC curriculum.

 Q. Can I talk to a student or a parent of a student who has participated?

 A. Yes.
 You’re also welcome to talk to teachers, administrators, and other educators.
 We’ll be happy to send you a complete reference list.
 Click Contact Us and ask for a reference list in the comments section.

 A. Outdoor wilderness activities and rock climbing have inherent risks that are different from normal day to day living.
 KMAC works to minimize these risks through safety conscious staff, experience, proper equipment management, and regular meetings and staff training.

 Q. Do you use radios and cell phones?